FOdeks/terraform-beginner-bootcamp-2023/README.md

 #### Note: S3 Bucket Creation
 [Bucket Naming Rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)

-In creating the S3 Bucket, using the random provider, it was initally discovered that some of the naming rules were violated.
-Upper case characters were generataed.
-We then reset the random_string options.
+In creating the S3 Bucket, and using the random provider to generate a bucket name, upper case characters which violated the bucket naming rules were generated.
+We then reviewed the Random documentation and reset the random_string options.
 We added 'lower=true', 'upper=false' and 'special=false'.